benavern/z-cookies/README.md

 ### Get

+With this method, you will be able to get the browser cookies data:

 #### Get a specific cookie

 ```javascript
 var myCookie = ZCookies.get("numberOne"); // myCookie = "foo"
 ```

 #### Get all the cookies as an object

 ```javascript
 var myCookies = ZCookies.get(); // myCookies = {"numberOne": "foo", "numberTwo" : "bar"}
 ```

 ### Set / Update